pparth9199/mern-stack-application/README.md

 npm install
 npm run app
 ```

+## Deployement
+- The deployement of the app is carried out to AWS EC2 instances
+- The github actions was used to create a CI/CD pipeline for deployement to AWS

 # File Structure
 - The model of the database is in ``` book.js ```
 - The routing of the APIs is done using ``` express.router ```